trackier/android_sdk/README.md

 Following below are the steps to retrieve the SDK key:-

-- Login your Trackier Panel
+- Login your Trackier Panel and select your application.
-- Select your application and click on Action button and login as
 - In the Dashboard, Click on the` SDK Integration` option on the left side of panel.
-- under on the SDK Integration, You will be get the SDK Key.
+- Under on the SDK Integration, You will be get the SDK Key.

 After follow all steps, Your SDK key look like the below screenshot